HenkWillcock/SWEN301ArchitectureProject/Essay.md

 #### 2.1.5 Main

-This object is created in the `main()` method of the program, and handles all the GUI for setting up the chess game.
-This object also contains a Board object, a Game object, a Movement object and a Graphics Handler object.
-Its function is to
+This object is the only object created by the `main()` method of the program.
+It handles all the GUI for setting up the chess game.
+First it allows choosing between a 1-player and 2-player game, and choosing which colour to play as in a solo game.
+It also allows the creation of a player save file, or the selection of a previously created one.
+The player save files feature a username which is displayed in-game, and a record of wins, losses and draws.

+The 'Main' object contains fields for a Board object, a Game object, a Movement object, and a Graphics Handler object.
+When the game is initialised it creates instances of all of these and connects them together in the appropriate way.
+For example it gives the graphics handler a reference to the board so it can render it to the screen after every move.
+One the game begins the Main class has no further function until the game ends.

 #### 2.1.6 AI

 This class is responsible for determining the next move for the computer player to do.
-It has only one important public method `playNextMove()`.
-This method utilises private methods to both determine the best next move and execute it.
-A problem with this class is the minimax method which is incredibly large.
+It only has one important public method `playNextMove()`.
+This method utilises private methods to both determine the next move and execute it.
+This is great encaptulation because almost all of the AI class is internal.
+This means interacting with the 'AI' class is very simple because there is only one method to worry about which has a clear purpose.
+This encaptulation also allows the developer to change the AI class completely, as long as they keep the `playNextMove()` method.

+A problem with the 'AI' class is the `minimax()` method, which is incredibly large.
+The method is over 100 lines long and contains very complex nested loops and logic.
+This complexity makes alterations to the method difficult, especially for outside developers.

 ##### *Data Storage Objects*